tinghanlin/warmup_project/README.md

 ## Future work:

-If you had more time, how would you improve your robot behaviors?
+### Driving in a Square
+If I have more time, I will think about how to ensure the robot to stop at the exact same location where it starts to drive in the square.
+This would probably require putting marks on the ground and let the robot sense those location.

+### Person Follower
+In progress.

+### Wall Follower
+In progress.

 ## Takeaways (at least 2 bullet points with a few sentences per bullet point):
 *
 What are your key takeaways from this project that would help you/others in future robot programming assignments?
 For each takeaway, provide a few sentences of elaboration.